lukmannulhakim/docker-wordpress/README.md

 _WordPress version currently installed:_ **4.7.5**

 ## Usage
-See [docker-compose.yml](sample/) how to use it in your own environment.
+See [docker-compose.yml](sample/) on how to use it in your own environment.
 ```
 docker-compose up
 ```